 Microcomputer training and remote site terminal access are available to students in all programs within the College of Public Programs.
 Academic units provide facilities, equipment, and support for student research, including laboratory space, computer terminals connected to the mainframe computer, and personal computers for individual student use.
-Also refer to the description of computing facilities and services on pages 31-32.
+See "Computing Facilities and Services," page 32.